TeachBooks/template/README.md

 The template allows you to start your own TeachBook and hosting that TeachBook online without knowledge on Git, the Jupyter book package, python or anaconda.
 It doesn't elaborate on the collaborative functionalities of Git or how to edit the book.
 Please look at our manual (https://teachbooks.io/manual) to find more about that!

-## Features
-- A github repository structure for making a [Jupyter Book](https://github.com/executablebooks/jupyter-book) (`/book`)
-- An empty TeachBook containing an intro page on root, an example markdown page, an example jupyter notebook page, an example references page. and an example credits page. (`/book/_toc.yml`, `/book/_config.yml`, `/book/credits.md`, `/book/intro.md`, `/book/references.md`, `/book/some_content/overview.md`, `/book/some_content/text_and_code.ipynb`)
-- A file ready for adding references (`references.bib`, `/book/references.md`)
-- An example favicon (web browser icon) (`/book/figures/favicon.ico`, `book/_config.yml`.)
-- An example logo (`/book/figures/TUDelft_logo_rgb.png`, `/book/config.yml`)
-- The configuration files set ready to make your Jupyter Notebooks pages work with [live code using our sphinx-thebe extension](https://teachbooks.io/manual/features/live_code.html) and our recommended settings (`/book/config.yml`)
-- An example of setting up preprocessing your table of contents to hide certain draft chapters for eg. students (`_toc.yml`)
-- A file containing all the recommended software packages (`requirements.txt`)
-- A file containing the recommended license CC BY 4.0 (`LICENSE.md`)
-- Our [GitHub workflow for publishing your TeachBook to GitHub Pages](https://github.com/TeachBooks/deploy-book-workflow) (`.github/workflow/call-deploy-book.yml`)
-- A gitignore file containing standard python filetype to ignore (`.gitignore`)
-- A readme containing information how to use the template, which can adjusted after using the template (`README.md`)

 ## How to get started

 How to use the template is demonstrated in the figure below, all steps are elaborated on in the following step-by-step tutorial.